Madfarm/permutations/SOLID Recap.md

 code is open for extension but closed for modifying

 when you need to add a new feature instead of modifying the original class you extend the class

+# Interface Segregation Principle
+Interfaces should be broken into smaller interfaces with the end goal being that classes only depend on methods they actually use

+# Dependency Inversion Principle